-- As of 2018, Cross River State is the only state in Nigeria, which Governor (Ben Ayade) and Deputy Governor (Ivara Esu) are eggheads (professors).
+- As of 2018, Cross River State is the only state in Nigeria, in which Governor (Ben Ayade) and Deputy Governor (Ivara Esu) are eggheads (professors).
 Ayade hails from Obudu while Esu is from Biase.

 - The rarest animals and plants in Cross River State can be found in forests located in Boki Local Government Area.

-- Interestingly, the highest concentration of different species of butterflies in the world can be found in Akamkpa Local Government Area of the State.
+- Interestingly, the highest concentration of different species of butterflies in the world can be found in the Akamkpa Local Government Area of the State.

 - Cross River State boasts of being the venue for the largest carnival in Africa.

 - Various annual festivals are the Cross River State Carnival (26-29 December) in Calabar, the Yakurr Leboku Yam festival (28 August) in Ugep and the Calabar Boat Regatta.

 - Cross River State is the leading tourism state in Nigeria.
 Especially the capital, Calabar.
 Visitors from different parts of Nigeria come to the city in large numbers all year round.